-N.1 All campaigning in all internal Party elections should be conducted in a good spirit without personal attacks on opponents or other Party members.

-N.2 No Party member shall make use of Party databases to make unsolicited contact with members by any means whatsoever.

-N.3 Unauthorised use of the Party Database shall provide grounds for disciplinary action to be taken against a Party member.

-N.4 Where a candidate is found to have been unfairly advantaged by a third-party campaign promoting their candidature, then the Returning Officer may (with the consent of the National Executive Committee) penalise the candidate in a proportionate manner.
-This may include a vote penalty or, in extremis, disqualification from the election altogether.

-N.5 By virtue of standing as a candidate, any candidate implicitly consents to grant the Party an unconditional licence to use any intellectual property related to the selection or election procedure.
+- N.1 All campaigning in all internal Party elections should be conducted in a good spirit without personal attacks on opponents or other Party members. - N.2 No Party member shall make use of Party databases to make unsolicited contact with members by any means whatsoever. - N.3 Unauthorised use of the Party Database shall provide grounds for disciplinary action to be taken against a Party member. - N.4 Where a candidate is found to have been unfairly advantaged by a third-party campaign promoting their candidature, then the Returning Officer may (with the consent of the National Executive Committee) penalise the candidate in a proportionate manner.
+This may include a vote penalty or, in extremis, disqualification from the election altogether. - N.5.1 By virtue of standing as a candidate, any candidate implicitly consents to grant the Party an unconditional licence to use any intellectual property related to the selection or election procedure.
 This shall include, but not be limited to, the written personal statement, the candidate's photograph and video recordings of hustings meetings.
-This may include the publication of such information and the Party shall have the sole copyright to this data.

-N.6 Except where expressly stated otherwise in the Constitution or in these Rules of Procedure, no new member shall be entitled to vote in any internal Party election until 28 days have elapsed from the commencement of his or her membership.

-N.7 Except where expressly stated otherwise in the Constitution or in these Rules of Procedure, the Returning Officer for all internal Party elections shall be appointed by the NEC, who may at their discretion delegate this task to the Party Chairman.

-N.8 The Returning Officer, acting after consultation with the Party Chairman, shall have the responsibility for declaring an internal Party election null and void where the Returning Officer has no confidence that the election can be completed in a free and fair manner, in accordance with democratic principles.
+This may include the publication of such information and the Party shall have the sole copyright to this data. - N.5.2 A candidate agrees that his personal statements, photo (cropped as necessary), campaign website address (if any) and campaign video(s) (if any) may be made available as a hyperlink for more information on the election's electronic voting form. - N.6.1 No new member shall be entitled to vote in any national ballot of the Party until 28 days have elapsed from the commencement of his or her membership. - N.6.2 No new member shall be entitled to vote at any AGM, hustings or any branch, county or regional ballot until a period of 6 months has elapsed from the commencement of his or her membership. - N.7 Except where expressly stated otherwise in the Constitution or in these Rules of Procedure, the Returning Officer for all internal Party elections shall be appointed by the NEC, who may at their discretion delegate this task to the Party Chairman. - N.8 The Returning Officer, acting after consultation with the Party Chairman, shall have the responsibility for declaring an internal Party election null and void where the Returning Officer has no confidence that the election can be completed in a free and fair manner, in accordance with democratic principles.